exercism/r/exercises/practice/reverse-string/.approaches/introduction.md

 ## General considerations

-Base R is relatively weak on string handling.
-Strengths include:
+Base R provides a reasonable set of string operations, but these have grown organically over time and can be a little inconsistent / hard to learn.
+Often string manipulation in base R will require the use of regular expressions and by contrast to other high-level languages like Python or Ruby some string manipulation can be a little harder to do in (base) R.

+However, packages such as [{stringr}](https://stringr.tidyverse.org/) and the underlying [{stringi}](https://stringi.gagolewski.com/index.html) are easy to use, expressive and efficient for manipulating strings in a myriad of ways.
+In practice many developers will turn to libraries such as these for manipulating strings, especially when needing to do more complex string processing.

-- Vector handling, so we could convert the string to a vector, reverse that, then convert back to a string.
+But to begin with, bearing in mind that vectors are right at the heart of R (more on that later), a natural approach to reverse a string is to convert the string to a vector of characters, reverse that, and then convert back to a string.
-- Libraries, that can be used to provide functionality beyond base R.

 ## Use split-reverse-paste